Axon-Shield/blog.github.io/_posts/2025-09-25-welcome-to-jekyll.md

   - security
 tags:
   - Jekyll
-  - shield-guard
+  - blog
   - welcome
 ---

 Welcome to the Shield Guard security blog!
 This site is built with Jekyll and the Minimal Mistakes theme, optimized for sharing security insights and content.

-This post will be available at: `https://axon-shield.github.io/welcome-to-shield-guard/`
+This post will be available at: `https://blog.axonshield.com/welcome-to-jekyll/`

 To add new security-focused posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.md` and includes the necessary front matter.